elizabethjm/covidcampus/README.md

 Publish and share!
 Creating an Educational Game on ARIS Field Day

-Example for Ancient Egyptian Literature: The Shipwrecked Sailor Follow link for PDF of slides with instructions
+Example for Ancient Egyptian Literature: The Shipwrecked Sailor Follow link for PDF of slides with instructions: https://drive.google.com/file/d/10xFA1Yadd2PYhb2YzpGENc5g93Wlezpq/view?usp=sharing

-Learning through Evaluating Online Resources
+<b>Learning through Evaluating Online Resources

-The Best and the Worst of the Internet
+The Best and the Worst of the Internet</b>
 In class - Think of a topic [about ancient Egypt/cultural heritage/archaeology/fill in the blank] and look for information about it online.
 Find the *worst* resource you can (that is still "safe for work"!), then find the *best* resource that you can.
 Work in a small group to create a Google Doc that presents the worst and best examples and why you chose them.
 Then draft a one-page form that you could use to assess any scholarly digital resources and fill it out for your two example websites.

-Comparing 3D visualizations and text descriptions (ANTH 246 Online Resource Assignment 2)
+<b>Comparing 3D visualizations and text descriptions</b> (ANTH 246 Online Resource Assignment 2)

 Funerary Practices of the Ancient Egyptian Pyramid Age Assignment Online Resource: Giza Archives Project: http://giza.fas.harvard.edu/